Paul-Lazunko/nodejs-message-broker/README.md

 ### Load balancing:

-Create servers (notice that load balancing usage means that "secureKey" option should be the same for all proxied instances.
+Create servers (notice that load balancing usage means that "**secureKey**" option should be the same for all proxied instances.
 Instead of this you can use different secureKeys fo each server and follow next schema to provide interaction between several separated systems)

 ```typescript